MooersLab/pymolsnips/README.md

 <p align="center"><img src="./images/5d99AOD.png" alt="HTML5 Icon" style="width:364px;height:630px;"></p>

-There is not an option in a pulldown menu in PyMOL to make such an image: A script is required.
+To make such an image, PyMOL does not have a pulldown menu option; a script is required.

-This code can be applied to any molecular object in PyMOL's veiwport, not just RNA.
+This code can be applied to any molecular object in PyMOL's viewport, not just RNA.

 If you are not ready to write PyMOL scripts, please consider using [PyMOL shortcuts](https://github.com/MooersLab/pymolshortcuts) to enhance your productivity in PyMOL interactive sessions.
-For example, the above ambient occlussion effect can be invoked at anytime by entering `AO` at the PyMOL prompt, if the pymolshortcuts.py file has been loaded.
+For example, the above ambient occlusion effect can be invoked at any time by entering `AO` at the PyMOL prompt if the pymolshortcuts.py file has been loaded.

 ## Application Description

-The pymolsnips library contains 256 code fragments (i.e, templates or snippets) written in the PyMOL macro language (pml) for eighteen text editors.
+The pymolsnips library contains 256 code fragments (i.e., templates or snippets) written in the PyMOL macro language (pml) for eighteen text editors.
 It is highly likely that you have experience with one of these text editors.
 If you want support for an additional text editor, please open an issue under the issues tab above or send me an e-mail.
 My contact information is at the bottom.

 Note that each line in a snippet is terminated with a semicolon.
-This means that a user can copy multilines of code out of their script file and paste those multiple lines at the PyMOL prompt in one operation.
+This means that a user can copy multiple lines of code out of their script file and paste them at the PyMOL prompt in one operation.
 This is an alternative to saving and reloading the script file.

 For more details on using the snippets, a gallery of output, the supported text editors, **library installation**, and the content of the library, please see the associated [GitHub Page](https://mooerslab.github.io/pymolsnips/).